• Skip to primary navigation

 • More Fall Favorites

-• Gluten Free Cinnamon Sugar Donuts
+• Low Calorie Cinnamon Sugar Donuts

 Keep in mind that baked cake donuts are different than their deep-fried counterpart.
 Baked donuts have a loser crumb and a cake-like consistency, but they're delicious regardless.
 Not to mention, baked donuts are fun and easier to make than you may think.

-donuts stacked on a platter.
+Donuts stacked on a wood platter.

 Why You'll Love This Recipe

-• Gluten-free!
-These donuts are perfect if you don't eat gluten.
+• These donuts are perfect if you don't eat gluten.
 However, they taste like classic cake donuts, so the gluten-eaters won't notice the difference.

 Ingredients You’ll Need